jonathandennis/blog-app/README.md

 <blog-list app>

-  Use this app to list your favorite blogs/webpages.</ br>
+  Use this app to list your favorite blogs/webpages.<br />
-  Only logged in users can submit new entries.</ br>
+  Only logged in users can submit new entries.<br />
-  Entries are listed by number of likes.</ br>
+  Entries are listed by number of likes.<br />
   Each entry is assigned to the user that added it, and visible to all.
-An entry can only be deleted by the user who added it.
+An entry can only be deleted by the user who added it.<br />
   Click on any entry on the list to review it on its own page.
 This page contains the user, title, author, and url information.
-Functionality for liking the entry, along with         leaving a comment is available here too.
+Functionality for liking the entry, along with         leaving a comment is available here too.<br />
-  The users page lists each user along with the number of entries submitted.
+  The users page lists each user along with the number of entries submitted.<br />